Empty Space Explorers

 The box design

 The atmosphere & design

 ‘Red Commander, we are one hop away from the red Exoplanet, but our systems cannot tell us exactly what is ahead.
-Mission Control, confirm that we need to land now, if we are to be the first to set foot on a planet outside our solar system.’
+Mission Control, confirms that we need to land now if we want to be the first to set foot on a planet outside our solar system.’